Fence overgrown

 Frequently Asked Questions

-It's generally recommended to trim around your fence every 6-12 months to keep it looking neat and prevent overgrowth.
+It's generally recommended to trim the vegetation around your fence every 6-12 months, depending on the growth rate in your area.

 Connect with certified professionals in your area